 23 Tools Every Concrete Contractor Needs

-There is no worse feeling - in the middle of a job, you realize you don’t have the proper tools for the next step.
+Is there any feeling worse than being in the middle of a project and suddenly realizing you don’t have the proper tools for the next step?

-To help avoid this dilemma, here is a list of 23 tools every concrete contractor should have with their crew.
-This list is not exhaustive, but it covers most of the tools you need when working with ready mix concrete.
+We wrote this article to give you a list of the 23 tools every concrete contractor should have with their crew.
+This list is not exhaustive, but it covers most of the tools you need when working with ready-mix concrete.

 Table of Contents

-Let’s start with the general tools that should be on the job site.
-Most of these tools are assumed to be in a concrete contractor’s tool trailer, but it’s always good to double-check!
+Let’s start with the general tools you should always have on the job site.
+Most of these tools are probably already in your tool trailer, but it’s always good to double-check!

-It is also good to inspect, repair, and replace them as necessary.
-If bolts or attachments are loose, it causes the wheelbarrow to wobble and become unsteady.
+It is also good to inspect, repair, and replace your wheelbarrows as necessary so they are in good working condition.
+If bolts or attachments are loose, your wheelbarrows will wobble and become unsteady, so keep a close eye on them.
 The tires should be full of air and in good shape.

-If your wheelbarrows are not in the best shape, don’t hesitate to replace them!
-Nothing makes workers more irritated than needing to operate rickety wheelbarrows!
+If your wheelbarrows are starting to wear out, don’t hesitate to replace them.
+Nothing makes workers more irritated than operating rickety wheelbarrows!

-Even though larger jobs usually have the concrete delivered directly by a ready mix concrete plant, you always want a reliable portable mixer ready.
+Even though larger jobs usually have the concrete delivered directly by a ready-mix concrete plant, you always want a reliable portable mixer ready on hand.